anthemion-org/ogle-web/README.md

 Aside from `ViewSetup`, all components are implemented with hooks.
 That works well for simple components, but I'm starting to have doubts about their use in more complex ones, like `ViewPlay`. `useEffect` is a particularly awkward and difficult to use.

 `useCallback` makes components harder to read, so I am skipping that until I encounter actual performance problems.

+### Testing

+Selected functionality in this project is tested with [Jest](https://jestjs.io/).

+Some developers believe every function must be chaperoned by a squad of tests; I think those developers would be more pragmatic if they were writing the checks, rather than cashing them.
+I see no reason to create tests for simple functions that do not change.
+Commercial software has become _less reliable_ over the last twenty years, not more.
+TDD did not cause that problem, but I don't think it solves it, either.

+I would like to automate testing at the UI level, but it is usually too difficult to do that in a meaningful way.
+Ultimately, hands-on QA work is the only way to ensure that your app works.

+For testing purposes, it is sometimes necessary to export classes or functions that would otherwise be private to the implementing module.
+Instead of exporting these directly, I have packaged and exported them within `ForTest` objects.
+Those should not be used outside of testing.

 ## Credits